csmangum/opusagent/opusagent/callers/README.md

 ## Scenario: Card Replacement

-All caller types are configured for the card replacement scenario where the caller has lost their gold card and needs it replaced.
+All caller types are configured for the card replacement scenario where the caller has lost their debit card and needs it replaced.
 Each caller type approaches this scenario differently:

-- **Typical**: "Hi, I lost my gold card and need to get it replaced"
+- **Typical**: "Hi, I lost my debit card and need to get it replaced"
 - **Frustrated**: "Finally!
 I've been waiting forever.
-I lost my gold card and I need it replaced right now"
+I lost my debit card and I need it replaced right now"
-- **Elderly**: "Hello, I'm calling because I seem to have lost my gold card and I need to get it replaced"
+- **Elderly**: "Hello, I'm calling because I seem to have lost my debit card and I need to get it replaced"
-- **Hurried**: "Hi, I lost my gold card and need it replaced quickly.
+- **Hurried**: "Hi, I lost my debit card and need it replaced quickly.
 I'm in a hurry"

 ## Running the Example